UbaidSh2018/Angular4Form/README.md

 2. Each file handles a specific job assigned to it.

 3. Naming of functions in the project has been done in a way to make them self-explanatory.
     Thus, removing the need to explain in detail what's happening inside.
+4. The project implements a Routing Module for the sake of consistency.This adds the capability to find and expand routing     configuration.

 ---